amdev9/dapp-browser/docs/README.md

 ![forwardToRendererWrapper middleware mechanizm](./diagrams/forwardToRendererWrapper.png?raw=true "forwardToRendererWrapper middleware mechanizm")

 A `UUID` is a unique identifier that is given to a renderer process in `aditionalParams`.
 With the help of `UUID` we can identify and map every process with a unique token ID.
 This way an action is delivered directly to the renderer process and then passed to the main process where a given `UUID` is mapped with a dapp name.
-It is implemented by filtering an array `globalUUIDlist` and choosing a pair 'name - ID' from it.
+It is implemented by filtering an dappio `globalUUIDlist` and choosing a pair 'name - ID' from it.
 When `UUID` is given to a renderer ID, it becomes possible to acсess `webContents` via `webContents.fromID(id)` Electron method.

 ## Redux middleware for permission check